Anders Jordahl

-Kreuger had not only studied building design in America, but also the workings of the stock exchange.
+Jordahl had not only studied building design in America, but also the workings of the stock exchange.
+He was also a member of the Engineers Club of New York City.
 He returned to Sweden, and became a famous, (and later infamous) tycoon.
-For a short period the two friends ran a restaurant in South Africa.
-They continued a personal relation during following years until Kreuger's death in 1932.
+For a short period, the two friends ran a restaurant in South Africa.
+They continued a personal relation during the following years until Kreuger's death in 1932.

+Jordahl was an amateur artist, a painter who was also a member of the Salmagundi Club, the oldest artists' club in America.

-In 1941, Jordahl moved to Millstone, New Jersey, where he died in 1969.
+Widower of the former Mary Dyas Jordahl, with whom he had a daughter, Helen ("Sunny")Prescott LeVaillant Nordquist.
+In 1941, Jordahl moved from Greenwich, Connecticut to East Millstone, New Jersey, where he died in 1969.